 - If you are being dropped off:

 Option 2: Come up Drummond Street.
-You can access the Faculty through the west door (Stanley) or through the cafeteria door.
+You can enter the Faculty through the west door (Stanley) or through the cafeteria door.

 - Be advised parking is currently extremely limited around the Faculty (see below).